the-scouts/por/sphinx_source/chapter-4.rst

 .. rule:: 4.28 The Appointment of Adults in the Scout District
    :sv:

 a.
 No individual aged 18 or over may be permitted to undertake any role or responsibilities within Scouting until the appropriate enquiries have been made.
-The enquiries must include a Personal Enquiry to Headquarters, and certain roles require a criminal records disclosure check as part of the Personal Enquiry process (see the Safeguarding Policy and POR: The Appointment Process).
+The enquiries must include a Personal Enquiry to Headquarters, and certain roles require a criminal records disclosure check as part of the Personal Enquiry process (see the Safeguarding Policy and :chapter:`POR-TAP`).

 b.
 A Personal Enquiry (including where relevant a criminal records disclosure check) will always be required for any person aged 18 or over who meets **any** of the following criteria:\ :sv:`#`